sigasi/sigasi_training/doc/HandOuts.md

 ## Part 4: Hierarchy, Graphics and documentation

 In Part 4 you will learn how to use the Hierarchy View.
-You will also learn how to use and export Graphics and Documentation with Sigasi.
+You will also learn how to use and export Graphics and Documentation with Sigasi Studio.

 ### Hierarchy View